AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 ### Usage Recommendations
 - Ensure that the input file is a PSD and that it contains one or more text layers.
-- Please refer to [Font Handling](/features/#font-handling) and [Handle Missing Fonts](/features/#handle-missing-fonts-in-the-document) for better understanding.
+- Please refer to [Font Handling](../photoshop/features/#font-handling) and [Handle Missing Fonts](../photoshop/features/#handle-missing-fonts-in-the-document) for a better understanding.
+- You can find a code sample [here.](../code-sample/#making-a-text-layer-edit) is a code sample.

 ### Known Limitations
-The following are known limitations:

 - The API cannot automatically detect missing fonts in the layers.
 To prevent potential missing fonts from being replaced, please provide a href to the font(s) in the options.fonts section of the API.
 For more details on specifying custom fonts, please refer to the example section below.

-[Here](../code-sample/#making-a-text-layer-edit) is a code sample.

-Here is an example where the font was changed from the original image on the left using the Text API.
+In this example, the font on the original image was altered using the Text API, as depicted in the image on the left.
 ![alt image](./textlayer_example.png?raw=true "Original Image")

-## ProductCrop
+## Product Crop

-The ProductCrop API supports applying smart crop to your image.
-The APIs are documented [here](./api/#operation/productCrop).

-It enables user to
-- Identify the product and get it cropped smartly.
-- Enter the required padding they need in their cropped image.
+The Product Crop endpoint facilitates smart cropping for images, automatically detecting the subject and ensuring it remains the focal point of the cropped image.
+Users can identify the product and specify the desired padding for their cropped image.
+You can see some sample code [here.](../code-sample/#applying-product-crop)

 ### Known Limitations
 - The current model is trained to return a crop that respects the salient object within an image.
 There is a current known issue that when a person or portrait is contained within a salient object, the model will crop with the person as the focal area rather than the salient object that contains it.
 This is problematic in the case of an item where an image of a person is contained within a design (i.e. a t-shirt, collectible or art).
 Rather than crop to the intended item, the service will crop to the person within the item.
 We intend to correct this issue in future releases.

-[Here](../code-sample/#applying-product-crop) is a code sample.

 ## DepthBlur

 The DepthBlur API supports applying depth blur to your image.
-The APIs are documented [here](./api/#operation/depthBlur).

 Depth Blur is part of the Neural Filters gallery in Photoshop.
 It allows you to target the area and range of blur in photos, creating wide-aperture depth of field blur effects.
 You may choose different focal points or remove the focal point and control the depth blur through manipulating the focal range slider.
 Setting focusSubject to true will select the most prominent subject in the image and apply depth blur around that subject.

-[Here](../code-sample/#applying-depth-blur-neural-filter) is a code sample.
+You can find a code sample [here.](../code-sample/#applying-depth-blur-neural-filter)

 ## Rendering / Conversions
+This endpoint allows you to create a new PSD document and various renditions of different sizes.
+You can also convert any supported input file format to PSD, JPEG, TIFF, or PNG

 - Create a new PSD document.
 - Create a JPEG, TIFF or PNG rendition of various sizes.